A re-analysis of equilibrium chemistry in five hot Jupiters: Introduction

 \section{Introduction}

 { }

-The chemical composition of an exoplanetary atmosphere can give us valuable informations about the physical conditions and evolutionary history of the planet \citep{Madhusudhan, Mordasini_2016, Brewer_2017,Eistrup, Turrini_2, Turrini_1, Lothringer}.
+The chemical composition of an exoplanetary atmosphere can provide valuable information on the physical conditions and evolutionary history of the planet \citep{Madhusudhan, Mordasini_2016, Brewer_2017,Eistrup, Turrini_2, Turrini_1, Lothringer}.
 One of the most reliable methods for studying the composition of an exoplanet atmosphere is the method of transmission or transit spectroscopy \citep{Seager, Redfield, Snellen,Burrows}.

 The principle of transit spectroscopy is to measure spectral variations of transit depth.
-Considering opacities of constituent molecular species in the atmosphere are wavelength dependent, it is an evaluation of atmospheric composition.
-As the planet passes in front of its host star, a small portion of starlight travels throughout the planet's atmosphere : molecules then absorb the light of certain wavelength while light of other wavelength can pass in the atmosphere without being absorbed.
+Considering opacities of constituent molecular species in the atmosphere are wavelength-dependent, it is an evaluation of atmospheric composition.
+As the planet passes in front of its host star, a small portion of starlight travels throughout the planet's atmosphere: molecules then absorb the light of a certain wavelength, while light of other wavelengths can pass through the atmosphere without being absorbed.